 Updated: Jul 19

 Quite often I’m told by would-be writers, “I’ve always wanted to write, but I don’t have time,” or “I have a story to tell, but I don’t know where to begin.”
 The first step is often the hardest, but not impossible.
 It is not necessary to jump all in when doing something creative.
 As a matter of fact, most creative processes come in small doses.
 Take small steps and build on them.

-An option for getting started is to record into a hand held tape recorder every time you have a thought.
-You could also have a notebook handy for writing or taking notes, in point form or detailed, when you’re waiting around, riding on the bus or traveling.
-And if all you have handy is a paper towel when a thought hits you, don’t be afraid to use it.
+An option of getting started is to record into a hand held tape recorder every time you have a thought.
+You could also have a notebook handy for writing or taking notes, in point form or detailed, when you’re waiting for an appointment, riding on the bus or traveling.
+And if all you have handy is a sheet of paper towel when a thought hits you, don’t be afraid to use it.
 I’ve done that on several occasions.
 Open a file on your computer, or two or three (one for each book idea).
 Transfer your notes into your file every night or once a week, again in point form or detailed.
-The order in which your book is written is not important.
+The order in which your notes are recorded is not important.

 Devote a regular time slot for writing your book.
 This is similar to an exercise routine at 6:00 three times a week or hockey practice every Tuesday night.
 Write it in your calendar as an appointment.
 Stick to it.
 Although half an hour is better than nothing, it often takes two or more hours to really get the juices flowing.
 On my first book, I dedicated Saturday mornings to my sit-down writing.
 Still in my jammies – because comfort is important – with toast and a cup of tea, I usually spent three or four hours just plucking at the keyboard.
 Creativity came easier as time went on.
 If after an honest try, the creative juices aren’t flowing, don’t worry, maybe next time they will flood through.